CentaurusInfra/arktos/docs/setup-guide/scale-out-1x1-local-dev-setup-add-workernode.md

-# How to Setup a Scale-OUT 1 TP X 1 RP with multi-node Dev Cluster with flannel in process mode
+# How to setup a Scale-Out 1 TP X 1 RP (multi-node join) Dev Cluster with Flannel in process mode

 ## Scenarios
 1. One Tenant Partition